 More take aways from Technology vs. Humanity here.

-An appreciation of both “key human indicators” and “process must serve the people” are keys to finding your treasure inside The Appreciative Leader Handbook and through associated membership of The Appreciative Leader Community.
+An appreciation of both “key human indicators” and “process must serve the people” are keys to finding your treasure inside The Appreciative Leader Handbook.

 I know your treasure is in these places yet I don’t know exactly where.
 As I said in my last post “what I say is important yet nowhere near as important as what you hear yourself say to yourself, and then do your own unique work.